 - Date Issued

-his type by acquiring patents and investors have coarse information about the entrepreneur’s
+patents at his own cost and investors have coarse information about the entrepreneur’s

 - Article Type

 - Asian Review of Financial Research, vol. 32, no. 3, page.
 401 - 417, 2019-08